CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/16-Glossary.md

 **Compliance**
 - **Definition**: Adherence to laws, regulations, and industry standards
-- **Context**: mcp-ssh-orchestrator supports SOC 2, PCI DSS, and other compliance frameworks
+- **Context**: mcp-ssh-orchestrator provides security features (audit logs, access control, encryption) that can support compliance efforts.
+Compliance is the responsibility of the deploying organization.

 **Container**
 - **Definition**: A lightweight, portable unit of software that packages code and dependencies